dustlang/rust/src/bootstrap/README.md

 * `doc` - a command for building documentation.
 Like above can take arguments for what to document.

-## Configuring rustbuild
+## Configuring dustbuild

-There are currently two methods for configuring the rustbuild build system.
+There are currently two methods for configuring the dustbuild build system.

-First, rustbuild offers a TOML-based configuration system with a `config.toml` file.
+First, dustbuild offers a TOML-based configuration system with a `config.toml` file.
 An example of this configuration can be found at `config.toml.example`, and the configuration file can also be passed as `--config path/to/config.toml` if the build system is being invoked manually (via the python script).